scott-fleischman/ucd/ReadMe.txt

 character has a data entry, with the exception of certain special ranges, as detailed below.

-There are five special ranges of characters that are represented only by their start and end characters, since the properties in the file are uniform, except for code values (which are all sequential and assigned).
+There are four special ranges of characters that are represented only by their start and end characters, since the properties in the file are uniform, except for code values (which are all sequential and assigned).
 The names of CJK ideograph characters and Hangul syllable characters are algorithmically